pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

-I was going to suggest you use `escQuote=r'\&quot;'` instead of `escChar='\\'`, but it turns out that this still doesn't do the right thing.
+I was going to suggest you use `escQuote=r'\"'` instead of `escChar='\\'`, but it turns out that this still doesn't do the right thing.
 QuotedString tries to generate a regex to do the matching, and it doesn't quite get it right.